 What is an ETF?

 ETF is an acronym for Exchange Traded Fund.
 An ETF in its simplest form is a portfolio of stocks.
-Unlike investing in individual company shares, you can buy one share in an ETF that contains a portfolio of stocks.
+Unlike investing in individual company shares, you can easily buy one share in an ETF that contains a portfolio of stocks.
 The Largest ETF as of writing this in January 2021 is the SPY ETF which follows the S&P 500 and has over $315Billion in assets.

 - Many ETFs provide excellent diversification benefits

-An introduction to ETFs.
+An introduction to ETFs

 E – Exchange, T – Traded, F – Fund.

-If you have ever invested in a mutual fund, these are similar to ETFs, but instead of an Professional Money Managers deciding where to invest your money, ETFs rely not on the luck or skill of fund managers, but the performance of the underlying companies.
+If you have ever invested in a mutual fund, these are similar to ETFs, but instead of Professional Money Managers deciding where to invest your money, ETFs rely not on the luck or skill of fund managers, but the performance of the underlying companies.

 In addition to this, ETFs can be sold without large fees, so if you invest it can often be simpler to take your money out compared with mutual funds.